L-Goncalves/Angular-crud/README.md

 # Angular-crud
-I created an CRUD, it uses json server as backend and angular material on front-end
+I created an CRUD, it uses json server as a mock-backend and angular material on front-end

 # How to get started